If you're developing or renovating a property that's subject to flooding, you'll probably need a planning permit from your council.

 VicSmart is a faster process for assessing straightforward town planning applications.
 If your property is affected by flooding and in a Special Building Overlay, your planning permit application may meet the criteria for VicSmart.

 To find out, contact your council’s planning department or check online.

-If your application qualifies, you will need to apply for our consent before lodging your application at council.
+If your application qualifies, you'll need to apply for our consent before lodging your application at council.
 You can contact Melbourne Water on 131 722 to discuss your proposal.

 If your proposal is not eligible for the VicSmart process, we recommend that you apply online for our pre-development advice.
 Our written advice will provide you with information that will enable you to amend your design to meet our requirements prior to the formal referral process.

 To get our consent for a planning permit, when your property is affected by flooding, your development proposal must achieve five core flood protection criteria.
 Of course other factors such as asset or waterway protection may also form part of our response.

 - must not reduce floodwater storage capacity